ArmadilloMike/ImgScripts/README.md

 # ImgScripts

-A collection of scripts for image processing and manipulation.
+A collection of scripts for imgflip

 ## Getting Started